cakephp/docs/en/core-libraries/behaviors/counter-cache.rst

 ===========

-You enable the CounterCache behavior like any other behavior, but it won't do anything until you configure some relations and fields counts should be stored in.
+You enable the CounterCache behavior like any other behavior, but it won't do anything until you configure some relations and field counts that should be stored.
 Using our example above, we could cache the comment count each article with the following::

     class ArticlesTable extends Table {